 Differentiating terrorist attacks from hate crimes is important to understanding motive, addressing the root causes of an offense and prosecuting the offenders.
 Hate crimes are motivated at least in part by an offender’s personal bias and are sometimes committed by nonpolitical youths simply for the thrill of it.
 Terrorist attacks, on the other hand, are violent acts inspired primarily by extremist beliefs and intended as political or ideological statements.
 Rather than target a specific identity – such as Jews or Muslims, as in a hate crime – offenders typically target government installations or groups of civilians related more by proximity than by their individual identity.

 Sometimes, a violent crime can be considered both a hate crime and a terrorist attack.
 An example is the 2015 massacre of nine African Americans at a church in Charleston by white supremacist Dylann Roof.
 For the most part, though, terrorist attacks are not included in tabulations of hate crimes.

 Though hate crime reports that turn out to be hoaxes often generate sensational headlines, the phenomenon is relatively rare.
-The FBI estimates that between 2% and 8% of hate crime reports are hoaxes – a tiny number in comparison with the many thousands that the federal government says go unreported (see above).
+The Center on Hate and Extremism at California State University documented approximately two dozen confirmed or suspected instances of false reporting “hoaxes” of hate crimes from 2016 – 2018 – a tiny number in comparison with the many thousands that the federal government says go unreported (see above).